scams-research/scams-research.github.io/research/neutrons/index.md

 ---
 layout: default
-title: Linking simulation and neutron scattering
+title: Linking Simulation and Neutron Scattering
 ---

 Neutron scattering is a valuable technique to probe the structure and dynamics of chemical systems.